stackabletech/test-dev-cluster/vagrant/README.md

 The `rancher` sub-folder is mounted on all vms and contains the K8S configuration file that is exported by `k3s` at provisioning time.

 ## Issues

+### Cleaning and reusing VMs

+When starting a new environment from a power off state without provisioning, the agent's csr might need to be cleared and approved again:

+    kubectl delete csr localhost-tls
+    kubectl certificate approve localhost-tls

+### K8S Log streaming

+* K8S log streaming from node VMs doesn't work because k3s cannot resolve the hostnames of those VMs.

 ### VirtualBox and secure boot